flockcover/node-test/README.md

 A colleague of yours made a start on the work, but was only able to write some unit tests.
 You can run them with `yarn test`.

+You can run the `getDrones` command directly with `npm run get-drones`.

 When all the tests succeed, you should have completed the task.

 Part Two (option 1)